WillemSleegers/willemsleegers.com/themes/me/README.md

 # Me

-This is my own personal blogdown/Hugo theme.
+This theme was developed by Willem Sleegers (https://www.willemsleegers.com/).
+David Reinstein is adapting it.